-Saskatchewan Arts Alliance (SAA or Arts Alliance) is an inclusive, member-driven coalition of arts organizations that provides a collective voice for the arts community of Saskatchewan.
+Saskatchewan Arts Alliance (SAA) is an inclusive, member-driven coalition of arts organizations that provides a collective voice for the arts community of Saskatchewan.

 SAA works to strengthen, support and advance the arts through advocacy, policy development and proactive leadership.
-Since its establishment, SAA has been a prominent advocate on issues affecting artists and the arts, including public funding to the arts, provincial and federal arts policies, freedom of expression and artists' working conditions.
-SAA led the effort to ensure arts community participation in the make up of the Saskatchewan Arts Board and was the main proponent in establishment of the Status of the Artist Act (2002).
+Since its establishment, SAA has been a prominent advocate on issues affecting artists and the arts, including public funding of the arts, provincial and federal arts policies, freedom of expression and artists' working conditions.
+SAA led efforts to ensure arts community participation in the Saskatchewan Arts Board and was the main proponent in the establishment of the Status of the Artist Act (2002).

 Initially, SAA articulated the concerns of Saskatchewan's professional artists and arts groups.
 In response to provincial restructuring of the cultural community, SAA expanded its mandate in 1995 to embrace all parts of the arts community encompassed within SaskCulture (formerly the Saskatchewan Council of Cultural Organizations) and the Saskatchewan Arts Board.
-This enabled the SAA to provide a common forum for all constituent parts and disciplines of the Saskatchewan arts community.
+This enabled the SAA to provide a common forum for the province's entire arts community.